dandibobo/CamundaTestRepo/README.md

 Shows how one external task can send data to another external task

 You may use json request in request.txt to start a process at the same get_started_application directory

+### ReceiveMessageApplication.java
+Uses catch_event.bpmn in receive_message_application directory in resources folder

+Shows how process stops at receive event and continues process after rest request As an GUI use cockpit to observe the process

+You may use json request in request.txt to start a process at the same receive_message_application directory or you can start in tasklist creating a new process